top of page

 The adjective 'disaffected' consists of two components: 'dis-' and 'affected.'
 The prefix 'dis-' comes from the Old French word 'des,' which signifies a reversal or negation, while 'affected' is derived from the Latin word 'afficere,' meaning 'to do something to, influence, or affect.'
 Therefore, in its etymology, 'disaffected' conveys a sense of negation or reversal of influence or attachment.
 It describes individuals who were once associated with or had loyalty towards a person, group, organization, or system but have become discontented, dissatisfied, or disillusioned over time.
 The term 'disaffected' underscores the idea of a shift from a previous state of loyalty or attachment to one of disenchantment or disloyalty, reflecting the complexity of human relationships and affiliations.

-Quiz: Find the meaning of the adjective disaffected:
+Find the correct meaning of the adjective disaffected:

 Try Again!